protofire/filecoin-cloud-images/README.md

 Open the following link substituting the variables in `${}` brackets: https://filecoin.blob.core.windows.net/system?restype=container&comp=list&maxresults=1&prefix=Microsoft.Compute/Images/filecoin/filecoin-${BRANCH}-${TYPE}Disk

-, where `${BRANCH}` is either `master` for the test network or `interopnet` for the interop network, and `${TYPE}` is `os` and `data`.
+, where `${BRANCH}` is either `master` for the test network or `ntwk-butterfly` for the butterfly network, and `${TYPE}` is `os` and `data`.
 For example, to find the OS disk for the test network, the link will look the following way: https://filecoin.blob.core.windows.net/system?restype=container&comp=list&maxresults=1&prefix=Microsoft.Compute/Images/filecoin/filecoin-master-osDisk
 You will receive the XML array when opening the link above:
 ```
 <EnumerationResults ContainerName="https://filecoin.blob.core.windows.net/system">